 The HOME file system is realized as a Tiered file system, exported via NFS.
-The first tier has capacity 100 TB, second tier has capacity 400 TB.
+The first tier has the capacity of 100 TB, second tier has the capacity of 400 TB.
 The file system is available on all login and computational nodes.
 The Home file system hosts the HOME workspace.

 SCRATCH File System¶

 The architecture of Lustre on Salomon is composed of two metadata servers (MDS) and six data/object storage servers (OSS).
 Accessible capacity is 1.69 PB, shared among all users.
 The SCRATCH file system hosts the WORK and TEMP workspaces.

 Configuration of the SCRATCH Lustre storage

 - SCRATCH Lustre object storage